-There are a number of common mistakes organisations when selecting technology which lead them to being restricted by their software, unable to innovate and seeing little return on their IT investment.
+There are a number of common mistakes organisations make when selecting technology that lead them to being restricted by their software, unable to innovate and seeing little return on their IT investment.

 These mistakes are common and represent a category of short cuts; short cuts deemed acceptable (or not even noticed) by an organisation who lacked a well-defined process and a laser-like focus on technology outcomes and the role of customer experience design.

 Just because you already have some software available in your organisation doesn’t mean it’s a good fit for a new use case.
 Your IT team will want to reuse things they already have — it’s less work in the long run for them to maintain and manage — but don’t just give in.

 Configurable, platform-style products such as Microsoft Sharepoint are particularly prone to being offered up as solutions to new problems since one can easily imagine, naïvely, that they can be simply configured to fit your new use case.
 Most of the time such systems don’t yield a powerful, easy-to-use end product and take longer to configure than first thought.
 They make it too tempting to short-circuit the design process and good project management that go into a good technology implementation.